 Our attorneys always strive to attain the maximum compensation our clients are entitled to within this framework.

 How Do I Collect The Maximum Amount Available?

-Maximum compensation verdicts and settlements are typically the result of comprehensive case analysis — analysis that reflects your current recovery needs and your long-term care and hardship.
+Maximum compensation verdicts and settlements are typically the result of comprehensive case analysis — an analysis that reflects your current recovery needs and your long-term care and hardship.
 Our team works with field experts (economic experts, life care planners, etc.) who can provide professional reviews and documentation that substantiates your ongoing needs.
-Every case is different so it is best to discuss your individual circumstances with an experienced attorney.
-Contact our team online or by telephone at 877-450-2697 to have your questions answered.
+Every case is different, so it is best to discuss your individual circumstances with an experienced attorney.
+Contact our team online or by telephone at 614-678-5072 to have your questions answered.
 We are happy to help.